scolecite/mica-gd355/README.md

 3 credits.
 This course is taught in modules designed to explore various media languages relevant to visual problem solving: html5, css, javascript, processing, or others could be covered in short workshops.
 Students will be exposed to a broad range of programming languages that are used in professional design practice.
 Prerequisite: gd 220 (Graphic Design 2)

+## Learning Outcomes
+- Develop proficiency with computer programming languages.
+- Develop a design process using computation.
+- Create rules and systems for visual problem solving.
+- Apply coding skills in creative projects.

 ## Weekly Schedule